edjroot/webext-save-to-folder/README.md

-# HEY READ THIS PLS

-Before you go any further, I'll let you know that **there's a better alternative** available: https://github.com/gyng/save-in/
+Psst: Before you go any further, I'll let you know that there's a more feature-rich alternative available: https://github.com/gyng/save-in/

 ---